 Journal of Forensic Sciences

-Moffatt, Colin; Simmons, Tal; and Lynch-Aird, Jeanne, "An Improved Equation for TBS and ADD: Establishing a Reliable Postmortem Interval Framework for Casework and Experimental Studies" (2016).
-Scopus Indexed Articles.
-1631.
+Moffatt, Colin; Simmons, Tal; and Lynch-Aird, Jeanne Elizabeth, "An Improved Equation for TBS and ADD: Establishing a Reliable Postmortem Interval Framework for Casework and Experimental Studies."
+(2015).
+All Works.
+460.

 Indexed in Scopus